ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/memory-latency/how-latency-impacts-performance-1.md

      ...
 ```

-Surprisingly -or not for knowledgeable people- our `main()` is not even in the 5% of the time spent by the CPU on our program, the majority is spent on `malloc()` and kernel related functions!
+Surprisingly, the `main()` function is less than 5% of the run time.
+The majority of time is spent in `malloc()` and kernel related functions.

-This means that all the time was spent on routines that had almost nothing to do with the core of our program!
-Imagine this being at the heart of a 3D rendering pipeline!
+This means that most of the time is spent on routines that have almost nothing to do with the behavior of the program.

-Surely there is a way to improve this?
-Thankfully, there are, many!
+The next section presents ways to improve performance.